 Algaeing is an Israeli startup that formulates eco-positive, scalable solutions to manufacture fibers and dyes.
 The startup’s patented technology produces fully biodegradable threads and fabric dyes from algae and cellulose.
 The process utilizes algae produced using vertical farming, a sustainable source of raw materials.
 Algaeing’s products are ready to use with all factory systems with the efficient use of energy and water as well as create an environment free of hazardous toxins.
 Moreover, its products are free of allergens and pesticides while being cruelty-free and vegan.

 Discover more Materials Startups

-Materials startups such as the examples highlighted in this report focus on sustainable materials, bio-based materials, carbon fiber as well as novel material development processes.
+Materials startups such as the examples highlighted in this report focus on sustainable materials, bio-based materials, and carbon fiber.
 While all of these technologies play a major role in advancing the materials industry, they only represent the tip of the iceberg.
 To explore more materials technologies, simply get in touch to let us look into your areas of interest.
 For a more general overview, you can download our free Materials Innovation Report to save your time and improve strategic decision-making.